CtrlK

 Distinctiveness Conflict Risk

-Highly distinctive due to the specific combination of Apollo.io platform and RBAC/enterprise security domain.
-The trigger terms are all prefixed with 'apollo' making conflicts with other skills very unlikely.
+Highly distinctive due to the specific combination of Apollo.io and RBAC/enterprise security.
+The trigger terms are all prefixed with 'apollo', making it very unlikely to conflict with generic permission or security skills.

 3 / 3